-High-end wetsuits have evolved, and what is known as a semi-dry wetsuit provides extra warmth by significantly reducing water ingress.
+You may also hear about or see a special kind of wetsuit as you learn more about dive gear and accessories.
+It’s known as a semi-dry wetsuit.
+Usually, these suits provide extra warmth by significantly reducing water ingress.
 This means the body heats the water held between the suit and the skin, and as less cold water flushes through, the suit stays warmer.
 Wetsuits allow water to enter the suit via ankles, wrists, neck, and zipper areas.
 In contrast, semi-dry suits are sealed at the ingress points and limit the entry of water.

 Wetsuits can come in different styles such as the following.